 GIVE YOURSELF SOMETHING ELSE TO DO

 To set yourself up for success, it will be helpful to have some non-food related activities in mind for your evenings.
 You won’t always have to plan what to do, but it can be really helpful in the beginning.
 Really, anything you can do to create an interruption!

 After all, just telling yourself “don’t eat” is not very helpful or nice.
 Give yourself something else to do that you can get excited about.

 Maybe there is a book or a magazine that you save for this time only.
 Is there a movie or series on Netflix you can save for only 9-10pm?
 Store up this new “treat” for those difficult moments and you’ll find it easier to swap out your unwanted overeating behaviors.

 Of course, overeating prevention is the best medicine.
 You see, even though it may feel like the desire comes at night, it’s probably been building up throughout the day.

 What if you could shake off some of the negative feelings throughout your day so that they don’t avalanche you?
 Consider taking a minute or two a couple times a day to check in.
 What is going on underneath the hood?
 What are you feeling?
 How are your thoughts?

 Maybe you take a moment to list out your anxieties, go for a walk around the block, or just close your eyes and breathe.
 Stopping the mental mayhem and getting out of your head can make a big difference in the flow of your day.

 If you find yourself overeating at night, assess your daytime nutrition and stress to see if either of these is compelling your choices.
-Sometimes the “solution” is simple, other times is a bit deeper.
+Sometimes the “solution” is simple, other times it’s a bit deeper.
 Try not to gloss over either.

 - Make a date with yourself with food as just a side note.
-Plan and execute and truly relaxing evening at home.
+Plan and execute and a truly relaxing evening at home.
 Daydream about your night like you would a fancy dinner out or a vacation.
 Really make it great and attach as many positive emotions to the holiday as you can.